-It’s no secret that the holiday shopping season is huge for both ecommerce and brick-and-mortar retailers.
+It’s no secret that the holiday shopping season is huge for both ecommerce and brick-and-mortar stores.
 For many retailers, 20-30% of their annual sales are generated during the holiday season (according to the National Retail Federation).

+Thanks to email marketing’s effectiveness and strong ROI, its popularity among holiday marketers continues to increase.
 With so much riding on a single shopping season, it’s more important than ever to think strategically about how your email campaigns can stand out in the sea of holiday messaging.

-1. Send targeted holiday emails using segmentation
+1. Send targeted campaigns using segmentation

-- Interests – Separate subscribers into groups based on previous purchase categories, or sections browsed on your website.
+- Interests: Separate subscribers into groups based on previous purchase categories, or sections browsed on your website.

 Further reading: Using Segmentation in Your Email Marketing: A Comprehensive Guide